pranabekka/pranabekka.github.io/content/drafts/objects-modules-objects.md

 }
 ```

-Trying to use the function before the type
+Trying to use the function
+without the value before it
 would cause an error.

 ```